exponea/exponea-android-sdk/Documentation/push-notifications.md

 > ❗️
 >
-> The notification sound play may be affected by the notification channel importance, user's setup of app notification behaviour or by active Do Not Disturb mode.
-Read more in the [notifications overview](https://developer.android.com/develop/ui/views/notifications).
+> Playing of the notification sound may be affected by the notification channel importance, the user's app notification behaviour setup, or by active Do Not Disturb mode.
+Read more in the [notifications overview](https://developer.android.com/develop/ui/views/notifications) in the Android documentation.

 ### Manually Track Push Notifications